Laila Harré

-Laila Jane Harré (born 8 January 1966) is a New Zealand politician and trade unionist.
-She was the first leader of the Internet Party, and stood for Parliament in the 2014 general election through the Helensville electorate.
-From 1996 to 2002, she was a Member of Parliament for the Alliance party, briefly leading that party after the group experienced a schism in 2002.
+Laila Jane Harré (born 8 January 1966) is a New Zealand former politician and trade unionist.
+Joining the Labour Party at 15, she left in 1989 to join the left-wing splinter party NewLabour, later the Alliance.
+She was elected to the New Zealand Parliament in 1996 and re-elected in 1999.
+In her second term, she served as Minister for Women in the Fifth Labour Government, overseeing the introduction of paid parental leave.
+After long-time leader Jim Anderton split from the Alliance in 2002, Harré replaced him as leader.
+With the party's fortunes in steep decline, it failed to win any seats in that year's election.

+Harré then worked as a trade unionist for the next decade, including as secretary of the National Distribution Union.
+She returned to politics as issues director for the Green Party in 2012, but left in 2014.
+She was then drafted as leader of Kim Dotcom's Internet Party, in alliance with the Mana Movement, but resigned after the party failed to win any seats in the 2014 election.
+She rejoined the Labour Party in 2016, and has remained active as a commentator on politics and current affairs.

 Early life

 Harré's father was a social anthropologist, and the family spent a part of her childhood (including some years of primary school) living in Fiji while he studied urbanisation there.
 Her mother was an actress.
 After returning to New Zealand, she attended secondary school in Auckland at Auckland Girls' Grammar, before gaining Bachelor of Arts and Bachelor of Laws degrees at the University of Auckland.
 At university she won the senior prizes for political studies and law and became an anti-nuclear activist.

 Professional life

 After finishing her degree she spent 10 weeks on the Nicaraguan-Honduran border with the "Harry Holland Coffee Picking Brigade" before spending a year working at the United Nations on disarmament issues and as a representative of the Women's International League for Peace and Freedom.
 She then worked for some time as a lawyer specialising in industrial relations and employment law, and developing close links to the trade-union movement.